ai-dev-2024/Rambler-Bangla/docs/V29-GBOARD-PARITY.md

   (বাং / EN).
 Reuses the existing classification; no model work.
 Rig-verifiable for the verdict logic; the chip rendering needs a device smoke pass.

-### 4. First-enable onboarding / enable screen - PENDING MK'S SCREENSHOT
+### 4. First-enable onboarding / enable screen - PENDING MAINTAINER SCREENSHOT

 Gboard: Languages tick list, offline-pack UI, mic-permission flow, "Speak now" panel.
 What this build's k2 first-run currently shows is unverified;
 expected gap: nothing tells the user multilingual dictation exists or how it decides.

-- Smallest-change path: exact target defined by MK's screenshot.
+- Smallest-change path: exact target defined by the maintainer's screenshot.
 Likely one settings row + short explainer on the existing extension settings surface, plus a verified permission flow.
 - ON-DEVICE VERIFICATION NEEDED: current first-run behavior; the screenshot.